Table of Contents

 French press pourers may think squeezing coffee grounds with the plunging will help to extract further flavors.
 Or maybe they think they’ll get more than one cup of coffee out of their brew.

 Whatever the reason, don’t think squeezing coffee grounds is a good idea.
-Whatever flavors you need will come during the four minutes brewing time.
+Whatever flavors you need will come during the four minutes of brewing time.

 If you’re tempted to squeeze your coffee grounds expect to end up releasing bitter, acrid flavors.